dawidmpunkt/SureFeed-USB-Power-Mod/README.md

 A modification to run the SureFeed Pet Feeder off a (5V) USB Wall Plug using a step-up boost converter and automatic power switching.
 It allows safe fallback to battery operation when USB power is lost.

+## ⚠️ Attention

+> I noticed an issue with the mod: When the Surefeed is powered externally, the feeder does not open, when a pet-chip is near the antenna.
+> My suspect is the switching noise of the voltage-boost-module interfering with the antenna.
+It worked fine, when I installed the boost-module inside the battery compartment.
+So repositioning of the boost module might be an option.
+Another option would be to add shielding to the area around the boost-module.
+>
+> I checked the voltage going into the mainboard with an oscilloscope and voltage ripples should be no issue.
+As I mentioned before: The mod worked, when the Boost-module was installed inside the battery compartment.

 ## ⚠️ Disclaimer

 > ⚠️ **Warning**